orbrx/my-custom-notebook/README.md

 1. Copy `@jupyterlab/notebook` source to this folder
 2. Change name in `package.json` from `@jupyterlab/notebook` to `@orbrx/my-custom-notebook`.
+3. `npm install`
+4. `jlpm install`
-3. Apply my changes to the core library and build
+5. Apply my changes to the core library and build